Not-so-glass-like Caging and Fluctuations of an Active Matter Model

-\paragraph{Conclusion --} Studying the ABP-RLG provides various key insights into the physics of active glasses.
-In particular, the mean-field--like dynamical transition shifts to higher densities with activity and saturates at the percolation transition, thus identifying activity as a mechanism to sidestep what would be instantonic (or activated) processes in standard glass formers.
-Activity also leads to the exploration of lower-dimensional caging features, thus resulting in a clear and distinct signature in the NGP around $\widehat{\varphi}_\mathrm{d}$.
-This finite-dimensional echo of mean-field criticality is well within the reach of simulation and experiments in these systems and is therefore a signature with which to contrast standard and active glass formers.
-Furthermore, these findings highlight the key importance of solving the DMFT, as well as its small and large fluctuations, as the necessary path toward achieving a first-principle description of glasses, whether active or not.
+\paragraph{Conclusion --} The ABP-RLG provides key insights into the physics of dense active systems.
+First, its mean-field--like dynamical transition shifts to higher densities with activity and saturates at the percolation transition, thus identifying activity as a mechanism that sidesteps the instantonlike (or activated) hopping processes of standard glass formers.
+Second, an active tracer tends to explore lower-dimensional caging features, resulting in a clear and distinct short-time peak of the NGP around $\widehat{\varphi}_\mathrm{d}$.
+This finite-dimensional echo of mean-field criticality is well within the reach of simulation and experiments in these systems and is therefore a distinctive feature with which to contrast standard and active glass formers.
+These findings could further be used to design systems in which the efficacy of active particle caging can be tuned, especially for $d>2$.
+Finally, these findings once again highlight the importance of solving the DMFT, as well as its small and large fluctuation corrections, as the necessary path toward achieving a first-principle description of glasses, both active and not.

-\paragraph{Acknowledgments--} We would like to thank Ludovic Berthier, Giampaolo Folena, Yi Hu, and Grzegorz Szamel for many stimulating exchanges.
-This work was supported by a grant from the Simons Foundation (Grant No.~454937).
-Data relevant to this work have been archived and can be accessed at the Duke Digital Repository \url{https://doi.org/10.7924/XXXXXXX}.